Dumfries and Galloway: Leadership

 Since 2007 the council has been required to designate a leader of the council.
 The leader may also act as the convener, chairing council meetings, or the council may choose to appoint a different councillor to be convener.
 Prior to 2007 the council sometimes chose to appoint a leader, and sometimes did not.
 The leaders since 2007 have been:

+Composition

+Following the 2022 election and subsequent changes of allegiance up to June 2025, the composition of the council was:

+Of the independent councillors, four form the "Novantae" group (named after the ancient Novantae people who lived in the area), three sit with the Liberal Democrat as the "Independent Group", three form the "Democratic Alliance", three form the "Dumfries and Galloway Independent Group", and the other is not aligned to any group.
+The next election is due in 2027.

 Elections

 Since 2007 elections have been held every five years under the single transferable vote system of election.
 This system was introduced by the Local Governance (Scotland) Act 2004 to achieve a reasonably proportionately representative outcome.
 Election results since 1995 have been as follows:

+Wards

+The council area is divided into 12 wards that elect 43 councilors: